 Yet another elegant solution is provided for the grind settings.
 Behind a flap that locks in place, you’ll find a dial.
 So, there’s no need to open up the bean hopper to adjust grind texture.
 Just remember that as with all super-automatic espresso machines, you can only change the grind size while the grinder is running.

 The good news is that the grinder is pretty quiet, especially considering it has a stainless steel mechanism.
 All in all, the Jura E8 coffee machine has a pleasant, inoffensive and muted rumble.
-It’s not quieter than the Siemens EQ9, but it’s definitely one of the quieter super-automatic espresso machines.
+It’s definitely one of the quieter super-automatic espresso machines.

 Cleaning the Jura E8: How to Keep Your Machine Spotless

 For me, the fixed brew group in Jura coffee machines is literally my biggest sticking point with the brand.
 By following a few simple steps, it’s possible to remove the brew group from most super-automatics and then clean it by hand.
 Since I put a premium on hygiene, that seems a better solution.

 After all, coffee granules and a moist environment create a very fertile breeding ground for bacteria and fungi.
 Thus, any residue in a super-automatic espresso machine has an immediate and negative impact on the beverage quality.
 Left to accumulate in the long term, they can make a machine unusable.

 That’s reason enough to keep everything sparkling clean, which is why I always recommend removing the brew group regularly, rinsing it with water and allowing it to dry.
 However, that’s not an option with a Jura coffee maker because bolts and welds ensure nothing will budge.